 Open Source vs Proprietary

 In this book/site, I will only preach open source software wherever possible.
-For the sake of diversity, I will mention proprietary softwares where unavoidable (such as under the VPN section, there's only one open-source VPN I'm aware of), but wherever possible I will stick to open source software.
+For the sake of diversity, I will mention proprietary softwares where unavoidable (such as under the VoIP section, there's no open-source VoIP phone number solutions I'm aware of), but wherever possible I will stick to open source software.
 Let me explain what open source is, and why I plan to stick to that exclusively.

 Digital Rights Management